praisetompane/computation_and_information/README.md

 def 2: The evolution process of some enviroment, by a sequence of "simple, local" steps.
 Church-Turing thesis

+# what mathematical and/or computational questions can you ask object computational objects/other objects?

 ### Rough view of computation and applications